yanisaspic/scEVE/README.md

 ___
 *Single-cell RNA-sequencing is used to measure the individual transcriptomes of cells within a tissue.
 In a decade only, it motivated the development of hundreds of clustering methods that attempt to identify cell populations with similar transcriptomes.
 Because each method relies on its specific hypotheses, the results of a clustering analysis can vary drastically based on the method used, which makes employing a single method ill-advised.
 To address that issue, ensemble algorithms integrated multiple clustering methods by minimizing the differences in their results.
 While that approach is sensible, it does not address some methodological challenges in single-cell data science: namely, the need to generate clustering results with multiple cellular resolutions and explicit uncertainty values.
 In this work, we present a novel approach to ensemble clustering that addresses these challenges by leveraging the differences between clustering results.
 We present our algorithm scEVE, and we evaluate it on 15 experimental and up to 600 synthetic datasets.
 Our results highlight how beneficial these challenges are to the biological downstream analysis, and they show that scEVE is the best ensemble algorithm to address them, yet.
 Finally, we argue that future ensemble algorithm would profit from combining both approaches.*
 ___
-The repository includes the code of the scEVE algorithm, and the codes used to generate the datasets and the results in the paper "**The differences of results between clustering methods are informative in single-cell RNA-seq ensemble clustering analyses.**"
+The repository includes the code of the scEVE algorithm, and the codes used to generate the datasets and the results in the related paper "**The differences of results between clustering methods are informative in single-cell RNA-seq ensemble clustering analyses.**"

+## Architecture

 # 1. Dependencies
 The dependencies required to run the scEVE algorithm and to generate our results are summarized at the end of the README.